DeepLabCut/DeepLabCut/DesignDocumentation.md

 - Open project mini-window:
   - removed redundant "Project Loaded" info message
   - “Ok” button is automatically set in focus after selecting config file, so that you can just press “Enter” button to load (small detail, but actually quite convenient)
 - Basic "state" kept for variables across tabs.
-Check `MainWindow.refresh_active_tab()` for what is currently updated, and how to sync more values likewise.
+Check `MainWindow.refresh_active_tab()` for what is currently kept in sync.
 - `config` files, `pose_config` and `inference_cfg` files are editable through a built-in Config Editor.